-In many parts of America, horse-riding is still a popular way of transportation.
-With more severe punishments on the rise for getting a DUI, it’s no surprise that people are looking for alternative ways to get home from the bar.
+In many parts of America, horse riding is still a popular way of transportation.
+With more severe punishments on the rise for getting a DUI (driving under the influence), it’s no surprise that people are looking for alternative ways to get home from the bar.
 If you live in an area with many horses, it’s natural to wonder if you can get a DUI riding your horse home.
 The short answer is yes and no, but probably not.
 It takes a bit more explanation than that, so keep reading while we look deeper into the subject of DUIs and check out the laws pertaining to horses.
 We’ll also discuss other trouble you can get into that you should consider before riding your horse under the influence of alcohol.

 Can I Get Pulled Over While Riding My Horse Drunk?